For LGBTQ Patients, the Coronavirus Brings New Challenges

 Q: What about mental health?

 Gender and sexual minority populations are already at increased risk for depression, anxiety and suicidal ideation.
 The isolation and loneliness of physical distancing can make it worse.
 If I’m talking to a patient and I discern their mental health is suffering, we work on how to find a virtual therapist and incorporate meditation, exercise, etc.

 Q: What is your advice for patients?

 Try not to isolate too much.
 Stay socially connected while keeping your distance.

 You can still seek care during this time.
-The Johns Hopkins Center for Transgender Health’s Resources page provides information and emergency resources.
+The Johns Hopkins Center for Transgender and Gender Expansive Health’s Resources page provides information and emergency resources.
 If you have questions or need an appointment, contact your established providers.
 If you are a patient at Johns Hopkins, you can reach them through MyChart.

 If you suspect you have COVID-19 and require emergency care, call 911.
 If it is not an emergency, contact your provider and describe your symptoms.